shopsys/monorepo-tools/packages/monorepo-tools/README.md

 ```

 This will push all relevant changes into all of your remotes.
+It will split and push your `master` branch along with all tags you added in this repository.
-Only `master` branches will be pushed.
+Other branches are not pushed.

 It may again take a while, depending on the size of your monorepo.